 Equity Incentives.
-Executives and certain non-executive employees who join us may be awarded stock option grants after they join the Company.
+Executives, certain non-executive employees, and directors who join us may be awarded stock awards and/or stock option grants after they join the Company.
 These grants have an exercise price equal to the fair market value of our common stock on the grant date.
-The stock option awards are intended to provide the executive with incentive to build value in the organization over an extended period of time.
+Such awards are intended to provide the executive with incentive to build value in the organization over an extended period of time.
 The size of the stock option award is also reviewed in light of the executive's track record, base salary, other compensation and other factors to ensure that the executive's total compensation is in line with our overall compensation philosophy.
 A review of all components of compensation is conducted when determining equity awards to ensure that total compensation conforms to our overall philosophy and objectives.